Motion for Summary Judgment in California

 A motion for summary judgment or “MSJ” in California is a legal request made to the court, asking for a judgment in favor of one party without going to trial.
-This motion is typically based on the argument that there are no genuine issues of material fact to be tried, and that the moving party is entitled to judgment as a matter of law.
+For a motion for summary summary judgment to be granted, the party must show that there are no genuine issues of material fact to be tried, and that the moving party is entitled to judgment as a matter of law.
+A material fact is one that, if proven, can influence the outcome of the case.

 Purpose